rust-lang/edition-guide/src/2018/transitioning/ownership-and-lifetimes/anonymous-lifetime.md

 # `'_`, the anonymous lifetime

-As of [1.26][], the "anonymous lifetime" feature, allows you to explicitly mark where a lifetime is elided.
+Rust 2018 allows you to explicitly mark where a lifetime is elided, for types where this elision might otherwise be unclar.
 To do this, you can use the special lifetime `'_` much like you can explicitly mark that a type is inferred with the syntax `let x: _ = ..;`.

 [1.26]: https://github.com/rust-lang/rust/blob/master/RELEASES.md#version-1260-2018-05-10